sfbrigade/citygram-sf-registries/README.md

 ### General

- * DRY up `app.rb`.
-The class-based endpoints are ripe for DRYing.
+ * Write up how the class-based style works.
+ * Add more endpoints...

 ### Tow-away